 - 2.10.3.
 An emergency manoeuvre shall only be terminated as soon as the collision risk disappeared or in case of a system override by the driver. - 2.10.3.1.
 After an emergency manoeuvre the system shall continue to operate and initiate a transition demand. - 2.10.3.2.
 Once the emergency manoeuvre has led the vehicle to standstill, the hazard warning lights shall be activated unless the ALKS will drive-off. - 2.10.4.
-The vehicle shall implement a logic signal indicating emergency braking as specified in UN R13H or UN R13 as appropriate. - 2.11.
-System information data - 2.11.1.
+The vehicle shall implement a logic signal indicating emergency braking as specified in UN R13H or UN R13 as appropriate.

+2.11.
+System information data

+- 2.11.1.
 The following data shall be provided, together with the documentation package required in Annex [X] of this UN Regulation, to the Technical Service at the time of type approval. - 2.11.2.
-A list of types of situations in which the vehicle may generate a transition demand to the driver. - 2.11.3.
-Information about how the system detects that the driver is available to take over the control. - 2.11.4.
-The means to monitor the driving environment.
+A list of types of situations in which the vehicle may generate a transition demand to the driver.

+2.11.3.
+Information about how the system detects that the driver is available to take over the control.